Naughty Girls (Need Love Too)

-"Naughty Girls (Need Love Too)" is a song recorded by English singer Samantha Fox for her self-titled second studio album (1987).
-It was released as a single in 1988 and was a collaboration between Fox and hip-hop group Full Force.
+"Naughty Girls (Need Love Too)" is a song by English singer Samantha Fox from her self-titled second studio album (1987).
+It was released as a single in 1988 by Jive Records and was a collaboration between Fox and US hip-hop group Full Force.
 It describes how a "naughty girl" has unexpectedly fallen in love.
 With the song initially presented to Fox in a less melodic form, she insisted on the addition of guitar.
 Her producers were at first reluctant to comply, but later added the distinctive guitar sound with the use of a Fairlight.

-In the US, "Naughty Girls" peaked at #3 on June 4, 1988.
-It was ranked as the 28th most popular song of that year.
-It was also a top ten hit in New Zealand, Finland and Canada.
-The Full Force Naughty House Mix contains a sample of Boney M.'s late 70's song "Ma Baker".
+In the United States, "Naughty Girls" peaked at No. 3 on the Billboard Hot 100 chart and was ranked as the 28th-most-popular song of that year.
+It was also a top-10 hit in New Zealand.
+It became Fox's first song to not reach the top 10 in Finland, peaking in the top 20 there as well as in Canada.
+In Fox's native country, it peaked at number 31 on the UK Singles Chart.
+The Full Force Naughty House Mix contains a sample of Boney M.'s "Ma Baker".

 Critical reception

+In his review of "Naughty Girls (Need Love Too)", J.D.
+Considine from the Baltimore Sun described it as "not so much a song as a T-shirt with a rhythm section."
+Kris Kirk from Melody Maker stated, "It's US Top 10 with a bullet and will probably be her biggest seller here too."
 Pan-European magazine Music & Media wrote, "Riding high in the American Billboard charts (no. 3 at press time), this Full Force production is straight to the point.
 A nervous, walloping beat is set next to Fox's bubbling vocals, giving it precisely that extra it needed."
-J.D.
-Considine from the Baltimore Sun described it as "not so much a song as a T-shirt with a rhythm section."
+John Leland of Spin said the song was, "advanced Svengali-ism: a song that demeans the singer.
+This is a great pop single, as temporary and tacky as you could want it to be."